pmean/build-website/text/06/LikelihoodSoftware.md

 -   **[Special Issue: Statistical Significance Testing](http://roberts.ed.psu.edu/users/droberts/sigtest.htm)**.
     Dennis Roberts, Penn State University.
 Accessed on 2003-03-20.
-    *\"The Fall 1998 Issue of Research in the Schools, was a special full issue on Statistical Significance Testing.
+    *"The Fall 1998 Issue of Research in the Schools, was a special full issue on Statistical Significance Testing.
 This issue contained 6 primary papers and 3 follow up comments.
-The Editors and Publishers of Research in the Schools agreed to have this issue put in a web format.\"* roberts.ed.psu.edu/users/droberts/sigtest.htm
+The Editors and Publishers of Research in the Schools agreed to have this issue put in a web format."* roberts.ed.psu.edu/users/droberts/sigtest.htm
 -   **[326 Articles/Books Questioning the Indiscriminate Use of
     Statistical Hypothesis Tests in Observational
     Studies](http://www.cnr.colostate.edu/~anderson/thompson1.html)**.
     William L. Thompson.
-Accessed on 2003-03-19. *\"The following list of citations is the result of an extensive, but by no means complete, search for articles/book chapters that address the problems associated with applying statistical hypothesis tests (a.k.a. null hypothesis tests, null hypothesis statistical tests, hypothesis tests, statistical significance tests, significance
+Accessed on 2003-03-19. *"The following list of citations is the result of an extensive, but by no means complete, search for articles/book chapters that address the problems associated with applying statistical hypothesis tests (a.k.a. null hypothesis tests, null hypothesis statistical tests, hypothesis tests, statistical significance tests, significance
-    tests, etc.) to observational studies.\"*
+    tests, etc.) to observational studies."*
     www.cnr.colostate.edu/\~anderson/thompson1.html

-This page was written by Steve Simon while working at Children\'s Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children\'s Mercy Hospital website.
+This page was written by Steve Simon while working at Children's Mercy Hospital.
+Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
 Need more information?
 I have a page with [general help resources](../GeneralHelp.html).
 You can also browse for pages similar to this one at [Category: Statistical computing](../category/StatisticalComputing.html).